Influenza in residential care facilities

 Vaccination program requirements

 Australian Government-subsidised providers of residential aged care are required to offer staff and volunteers access to annual influenza vaccinations at the provider's cost.
-More information is available about the influenza vaccination program.
+Further information regarding the responsibilities of aged care providers is available on the Australian Government Department of Health website

 Record vaccination evidence of staff and residents in a register that is current and easily accessible.
 Providers are encouraged to maintain records of influenza immunisation status of visitors and other people entering the facility.

 Promote good hygiene